Best Vegetables for Vertical Trellises (High-Yield Crops for Small Spaces)

 Does vertical growing increase yield?

-Yes.
-Many climbing crops produce more when properly supported because airflow and sunlight exposure improve.
+Many climbing crops produce more when properly supported because airflow and sunlight exposure improve, and more of the plant stays healthy and accessible.

 Explore more small-space growing systems → Urban Innovation Hub